eidietrich/portfolio-site-jekyll/career.md

 **Student Project Manager, Board Member, Mentor** | *2008 - 2013*

 Served as a key leader in a student-managed international development program working to provide water and sanitation infrastructure at Kenyan primary schools, contributing to the program's recognition by the Association of Public Land-grant Universities in 2011 as one of the top campus-based service efforts in the nation.
-* Traveled to rural Kenya for four extended trips over a two-and-a-half-year span
+* Traveled to rural Kenya for four extended trips over a two-and-a-half-year span.
+Recruited, trained and managed project teams on three trips
+* Led efforts to implement a locally managed water distribution system serving more than 1,000 people
 * Helped raise $100,000 annually through donations and grants
 * Mentored three generations of student members to help them take on responsibility for managing international construction projects